jasylwong/CV/README.md

 #### Highly analytical thinker and innovative problem solver ####
 - Produced summaries of the company's investment portfolio to Brit's Chief Risk Officer, based on own technical analysis and interpretation of the company's assets and current economic environment.
-- As the Librarian of the University Big Band Society, introduced a new folder system which significantly reduced the time needed to organise and locate music sheets
+- As the Librarian of the University Big Band Society, introduced a new folder system that significantly reduced the time needed to organise and locate music sheets
 - This was combined with implementing the conversion of hard copy sheet music to electronic format, materially reducing printing costs and distribution times

 ## <a name="education">Where I've been learning (Education)</a>